Our Sustainability Strategy

 By 2022 we will reduce the energy use within manufacturing by 7%

-By 2020 we have achieved a 3% reduction in energy
+By the end of 2021 we have achieved a 6.9% reduction in water

 Of our total energy usage about 50% is provided in the form of fossil fuels which we burn, while the other 50% is in the form of electricity that we purchase from external providers.
 Our goal for this is to continue to shift to certified renewable electricity.
 More than 30% of our total energy used in 2020.